 Access to Basic Services: Persons who made “nonrefoulement” claims were eligible to receive publicly funded legal assistance, including translation services, as well as small living subsidies.
 The children of such claimants could attend SAR public schools.

 Temporary Protection: Persons whose claims for “nonrefoulement” are substantiated do not obtain permanent resident status in the SAR.
 Instead the SAR government refers them to UNHCR for possible recognition as refugees and resettlement in a third country.
-Some such persons have waited years in the SAR before being resettled.
+In some cases, individuals waited years in the SAR before being resettled.

 Section 3.
 Freedom to Participate in the Political Process

 Voters directly elect 40 of the Legislative Council’s 70 seats by secret ballot.
-Thirty-five seats are designated as “geographic constituencies” (GCs) and 35 as “functional constituencies” (FCs).
-All 35 GCs are directly elected by all voters in a geographic area.
-Thirty FC seats are selected by a set of voters representing various economic and social sectors, most of whom are probusiness and generally supportive of the Chinese central government.
-In 2016 the constituencies that elected these 30 FC Legislative Council seats consisted of 239,724 registered individual and institutional voters, of whom approximately 172,820 voted, according to the SAR’s Election Affairs Office’s statistics.
-The remaining five FC seats must be filled by district councilors (the so-called district council sector, known as “super seats,”) were directly elected by the approximately five million registered voters not represented in another FC, and therefore represented larger constituencies than any other seats in the Legislative Council.
+Of the seats, 35 are designated as “geographic constituencies” and 35 as “functional constituencies” (FCs).
+All 35 geographic constituencies are directly elected by all voters in a geographic area.
+Thirty FC seats are selected by a set of voters representing various economic and social sectors, most of whom are probusiness and generally support the Chinese central government policies.
+In 2016 the constituencies that elected these 30 FC Legislative Council seats consisted of 239,724 registered individual and institutional voters, of whom approximately 172,820 voted, according to statistics published by the SAR’s Election Affairs Office.
+The remaining five FC seats must be filled by district councilors (the so-called district council sector, known as “super seats,”) directly elected by the approximately five million registered voters not represented in another FC, and therefore representing larger constituencies than any other seats in the Legislative Council.
 In July citing COVID-19 concerns, Chief Executive Carrie Lam postponed the September 6 Legislative Council election for a year, despite significantly fewer per capita cases of COVID-19 than in other countries and cities that have allowed their elections to proceed.

 Under the Basic Law, only the SAR government, not members of the legislature, may introduce bills that affect public expenditure, the political structure, or government policy.

-The SAR sends 36 deputies to China’s National People’s Congress (legislature, NPC) and had approximately 200 delegates in the Chinese People’s Political Consultative Conference–bodies that operate under the direction of the Chinese Communist Party and do not exercise legislative independence.
+The SAR sends 36 deputies to the NPC and had approximately 200 delegates in the Chinese People’s Political Consultative Conference–bodies that operate under the direction of the Chinese Communist Party and do not exercise legislative independence.
 The approval of the chief executive, two-thirds of the Legislative Council, and two-thirds of the SAR’s delegates to the NPC are required to place an amendment to the Basic Law on the agenda of the NPC, which has the sole power to amend the Basic Law.

 Elections and Political Participation

-In March 2017 the 1,194-member Chief Executive Election Committee, dominated by proestablishment electors, selected Carrie Lam to be the SAR’s chief executive.
-Residents expressed concern the small-circle elections for the great majority of CEEC seats were open only to 239,724 of the SAR’s 7.5 million residents.
-Moreover, although the CEEC election (in 2016) saw a historically high voter turnout of 46 percent and a record number of contested seats across industrial, professional, grassroots, and political sectors, local political observers noted that 300 members–approximately 25 percent–of the committee were elected without a poll or other transparent election process to represent 12 uncontested subsectors and one sub-subsector.
+In 2017 the 1,194-member Chief Executive Election Committee, dominated by proestablishment electors, selected Carrie Lam to be the SAR’s chief executive.
+Residents expressed concern that the elections for the great majority of committee seats were open only to 239,724 of the SAR’s 7.5 million residents.
+Moreover, although the vote for the election committee (in 2016) saw a historically high voter turnout of 46 percent and a record number of contested seats across industrial, professional, grassroots, and political sectors, local political observers noted that 300 members–approximately 25 percent of the committee–were elected without a poll or other transparent election process to represent 12 uncontested subsectors and one sub-subsector.

-Political Parties and Political Participation: In 2018 the SAR government banned the proindependence HKNP.
+Political Parties and Political Participation: In 2018 the SAR government banned the proindependence Hong Kong National Party.
 This was the first ban of a political party since the establishment of the SAR.

 All Legislative Council candidates must sign a confirmation form pledging their allegiance to the SAR and intent to uphold the Basic Law, including provisions stating that Hong Kong is an inalienable part of China.
 Since that requirement was instituted, the government barred several potential candidates from running for office.

-Participation of Women and Minorities: No law limits participation of women in the political process, and they did participate.
+Participation of Women and Members of Minority Groups: No law limits participation of women in the political process, and they did participate.
 In September there were nine female legislative council members.
 After the expulsion or exodus of pandemocratic legislators, only six (all proestablishment) women legislators remained.
-In 2017 Carrie Lam was elected to be the SAR’s first female chief executive.
+In 2017 Carrie Lam was selected to be the SAR’s first female chief executive.

 There is no legal restriction against ethnic minorities running for electoral office, serving as electoral monitors, or participating in the civil service.
-There were no members of ethnic minorities in the Legislative Council, and members of ethnic minorities reported they considered themselves unrepresented.
+There were, however, no members of ethnic minorities in the Legislative Council, and members of ethnic minorities reported they considered themselves unrepresented.

 Section 4.
 Corruption and Lack of Transparency in Government

 The law provides criminal penalties for corruption by officials, and the government generally implemented the law effectively.
-Although the SAR continued to be relatively uncorrupt, there were isolated reports of government corruption.
+Although the SAR continued to be relatively law-abiding, there were isolated reports of government corruption.

 Financial Disclosure: The SAR requires the most senior civil service and elected officials to declare their financial investments annually and senior working-level officials to do so biennially.
 Policy bureaus may impose additional reporting requirements for positions seen as having a greater risk of conflict of interest.
 The Civil Service Bureau monitors and verifies disclosures, which are available to the public.
 There are criminal and administrative sanctions for noncompliance.